-Our Board met six times in 2015 and acted on various occasions by written consent.
+Our Board met four times in 2016 and acted on various occasions by written consent.
+Our Board also holds informal periodic telephonic update meetings.
 No incumbent director attended fewer than 75% of the aggregate of the total number of meetings of the Board (held during the period for which he has been a director) and the total number of meetings held by all committees of the Board on which he served (during the periods that he served).